-SEE THE FULL CALENDAR OF EVENTS ON PAGE 32 Weeklong and weekend advanced workshops in novel, poetry, short story, memoir, narrative nonfiction, and dramatic writing are limited to 10 students each (12 in poetry) and participation is by application only.
+SEE THE FULL CALENDAR OF EVENTS ON PAGE 32 ## Weeklong and weekend advanced workshops in novel, poetry, short story, memoir, narrative nonfiction, and dramatic writing are limited to 10 students each (12 in poetry) and participation is by application only.
 Weeklong advanced workshops meet five times (typically Monday through Friday) for sessions of about three hours and include an opportunity to meet one-on-one with the instructor.
 Weekend advanced workshops consist of two four-hour sessions.
-Two-Weekend Intensives 6 Two-weekend intensives are limited to 12 participants and meet four times, Saturdays and Sundays, June 8-9 and June 15-16.
-These intensives are designed for writers of all levels and focus on craft elements and advice on developing projects.
-Participants will submit work for light feedback from classmates as well as the instructor-typically during the second weekend.
-One-weekend intensives are designed for 10-15 participants and generally meet twice, either June 8-9 or June 15-16.
-These intensives are designed to deepen understanding of specific craft elements.
-Please note: While participants may share work and receive first-blush responses on short passages, these intensives are not designed as typical "workshops" in which you give and receive detailed feedback.
-For workshop-level feedback, please consider our weeklong workshops or two-weekend intensives.
-Craft seminars are designed to help writers of all levels break through creative blocks and gain new insight into particular topics, techniques, or genres.
+Two-Weekend Intensives . . . . . . . . . . . .
+6 Two-weekend intensives are limited to 12 participants and meet four times, Saturdays and Sundays, June 8-9 and June 15-16.
+These classes are designed for writers of all levels and focus on craft elements and advice on developing projects.
+Participants will submit work for light feedback from classmates as well as the instructor-typically during the second weekend. ## One-weekend intensives are designed for 10-15 participants and generally meet twice, either June 8-9 or June 15-16.
+These workshops are designed to deepen understanding of specific craft elements.
+Please note: While participants may share work and receive first-blush responses on short passages, these courses are not designed as typical "workshops" in which you give and receive detailed feedback.
+For workshop-level feedback, please consider our weeklong workshops or two-weekend intensives. ## Craft seminars are designed to help writers of all levels break through creative blocks and gain new insight into particular topics, techniques, or genres.
 Most seminars are capped at 15 participants; seminars with an asterisk next to the title can accommodate up to 50 participants.
-Please note: While participants may share work and receive first-blush responses on short passages, these seminars are not designed as typical "workshops" in which you give and receive detailed feedback.
-For workshop-level feedback, please consider our weeklong advanced workshops or two-weekend intensives.
-Celebrate the kickoff and close of Lit Fest 2019 with parties that include a catered dinner, live music, games, and more.
-Salons are informal, dynamic evening discussions or performances featuring three or more speakers with varying perspectives on a theme; audience participation is encouraged.
+Please note: While participants may share work and receive first-blush responses on short passages, these courses are not designed as typical "workshops" in which you give and receive detailed feedback.
+For workshop-level feedback, please consider our weeklong workshops or two-weekend intensives. ## Celebrate the kickoff and close of Lit Fest with parties that include a catered dinner, live music, games, and more.
+Salons are informal, dynamic evening discussions or performances featuring three or more speakers with varying perspectives on a theme; audience participation is strongly encouraged.
 The ticket price for salons and parties includes a catered meal and beverages.
-A Glitterati Pass includes access to all salons and parties; individual tickets to each event are also available.
-Bring a lunch and learn about the business side of writing and publishing from agents, writers, and editors.
+A Glitterati Pass includes access to all salons and parties; individual tickets to each event are also available. ## Bring your lunch and learn about the business side of writing and publishing from agents, writers, and editors.
 Topics covered include how to pitch editors, the author-agent relationship, and publishing basics for YA and MG authors.
-A Business Pass includes access to all brown-bag sessions; individual session tickets are also available.
-Agents and editors are available to meet one-on-one with Lit Fest 2019 passholders.
+A Business Pass includes access to all brown-bag sessions; individual session tickets are also available. ## Agents and editors are available to meet one-on-one with Lit Fest passholders.
 Given the busy schedules of agents and editors, it's a rare chance to receive direct feedback and advice and to have your questions answered.
-Free Readings and Events31 Stick around after your workshop or seminar to enjoy our free evening events!
-Drinks, snacks, food trucks, and lively banter included.
-Attend workshops and events à la carte or purchase a festival pass for the full experience.
+See page 34 for pass details and pricing.
+Free Readings and Events ......31 Stick around after class and enjoy some of our free evening events!
+Drinks, snacks, food trucks, and lively banter included. ## Attend workshops and events a la carte or purchase a festival pass for the full experience.
 Writership tuition assistance is available by application.
 Register online at lighthousewriters.org or by calling us at 303.297.1185.
-Lit Fest 2019 Faculty Learn more about each instructor by visiting faculty bios at lighthousewriters.org/instructors.
-Please note: All events and dates are subject to change.
-Check lighthousewriters.org for the most up-to-date information.
+Lit Fest Faculty Learn more about each instructor by visiting faculty bios at lighthousewriters.org/instructors.
 NEED A PLACE TO STAY?
 Castle Marne is our preferred lodging partner.
 Mention Lighthouse to receive a 10% discount.